-City of San Rafael General Plan 2020
+City of San Rafael General Plan 20202040

-The City of San Rafael General Plan 2020 (City of San Rafael 2016) provides a vision for long-range physical and economic development of the City of San Rafael (City), provides strategies and specific implementing actions, and establishes a basis for judging whether specific development proposals and public projects are consistent with the City's plans and policy standards.
-The City of San Rafael General Plan 2020 contains a Housing Element, which includes trends are characteristics of the City's population as well as policies to address the City's housing needs for all income levels, and outlines specific development steps and design guidelines to address housing needs.
-However, because there are no existing residential units in the project area, and no residential housing is proposed as part of the proposed project, none of the goals and policies listed in the element relate to population and housing for this proposed project.
+The City adopted the City of San Rafael General Plan 2020-2040 in August 2021 (City of San Rafael 2021).
+(City of San Rafael 2016) This plan provides a vision for long-range physical and economic development of the City of San Rafael (City), provides strategies and specific implementing actions, and establishes a basis for judging whether specific development proposals and public projects are consistent with the City's plans and policy standards.
+The City of San Rafael General Plan 2020 2040's contains a Housing Element, which includes trends are characteristics of the City's population as well as policies to address the City's housing needs for all income levels, and outlines specific development steps and design guidelines to address housing needs.
+However, because there are no existing residential units in the project area contains only one the project area residential unit (a single-family unit at 1011 Irwin Street), and no residential housing is proposed as part of the proposed project, none of the population and housing goals and policies listed in the element relate to population and housing for thisthe proposed project.

-The City is currently in the process of updating The City of San Rafael General Plan 2020.
-In addition, the Housing Element is not being updated as part of the update process, as it is for the 2015 to 2023 planning period.
+While the City is currently in the process of updating The City of San Rafael General Plan 2020 recently adopted its San Rafael General Plan 2040.
+In addition, the Housing Element is was not being updated as part of the update process, as it is for the 2015 to 2023 planning period.